ipfs/specs/src/compact-denylist-format.md

 IPNS-rule: Blocks the given IPNS name before resolving.
 It does not block the CID that it resolves to.

-If the IPNS `NAME` is a domain name, it is blocked directy.
+If the IPNS `NAME` is a domain name, it is blocked directly.

 If the IPNS `NAME` is a CIDv1 (libp2p-key) or b58-encoded-multihash (CIDV0),
 then the blocking affects the underlying Multihash.